The Tri-Faith Initiative is led by the following partners:

 Countryside Community Church is an inclusive, open and affirming family of faith, welcoming all to God’s table of love and acceptance.
 Its members are diverse, yet united by Christ’s example, caring for one another, supporting one another and challenging one another to become all that God creates us to be.

 The church was founded in Omaha in 1949 and is a part of the United Church of Christ, which is known as the oldest denomination in the United States (going back to the Pilgrims).
-Countryside Community Church continues with the planning and design process for becoming the Christian presence on the Tri-Faith Commons.
 Countryside’s worship services are held each Sunday at 9:00 am (classical) and 11:00 am (jazz).
 All are welcome.
+Construction began in June of 2017, and the new church opened its doors on April 7th, 2019.

 Learn more about Countryside Community Church here.

-Founded in Omaha in 2006, the AMI is a local, non-denominational, autonomous nonprofit organization.
-A mosque on the Tri-Faith Commons will serve as a worship space and Islamic institute for Omaha’s growing Muslim population.
-Construction began in 2015.
+Founded in Omaha in 2006, AMI is a local, non-denominational, autonomous nonprofit organization.
+The mosque and community center on the Tri-Faith Commons serves as a worship space and Islamic institute for Omaha’s growing Muslim population.
+Construction began in 2015 and the building opened in May of 2017.